 Now, an induction hob with integrated extraction sits perfectly on a long island painted in Farrow and Ball Downpipe; housing cupboards for oils, herbs and spices, a small drinks fridge, drawers for cutlery and pans, and a seated area to sit chat and have drinks whilst cooking.
-Painted in Farrow and Ball Pavilion Grey the fridge and oven surround, with pull out cupboards and bookcases on the end, runs nicely down the length of the room to the panty cupboard, where a coffee machine is neatly stored on the worktop behind closed doors.
+Painted in Farrow and Ball Pavilion Grey the fridge and oven surround, with pull out cupboards and bookcases on the end, runs nicely down the length of the room to the pantry cupboard, where a coffee machine is neatly stored on the worktop behind closed doors.
 The Range cooker sits between pan and utensil drawers on soft close runners, enabling easy access and finishing with a larder cupboard before entering the utility room with matching cupboards.

 Our clients decided to open up the room even further by removing two windows, leaving entrances into a comfortable seating area and dining room with a tall oak dresser on the end wall and bi-fold doors running the fall length of the dining room, looking out onto the garden.
 Egyptian tumbled limestone runs through the kitchen and dining room, enhancing the flow of space and completing the aesthetics of this wonderful kitchen.
 If you would like more info on our quality kitchens, contact us today.